Use Empty States to your Advantage – Better User Retention

 This is perhaps the most important thing to remember.
 When you’re showing an Empty State in the event of an error, tell users what happened.

-Chrome balances information and detail very well.
+The Google Chrome browser balances information and detail very well.
 It even adds a bit of humor to it.
 It has a brilliant empty state that not only tells us what’s wrong.
 But also suggests how to fix the problem.

 Here’s what Chrome achieves with this design.

 - A generic error message that everyone can understand

 - An error code — for the tech savvy?

 - Download Page Later button— automatically download page for viewing when the internet is back on

 - T-Rex game— it’s actually a game you can play to kill time until your internet comes back

 Remember that not every scenario is the same.
 This would have already become evident to you.
 For example, for a retry page load, it makes sense to have a retry button.
 But what about an email app with an empty Spam screen?